cschultheiss/HOLS/README.md

 - Figures 8 + 9: run HA_simulation.R on this [commit](https://github.com/cschultheiss/HOLS/tree/429d1d05ccbdc48ef061951e4e165088bc5da88c)
 - Figures 10 - 12: run HA_simulation.R on this [commit](https://github.com/cschultheiss/HOLS/tree/40d2fd795b70980083b011fc2c53388019d66675)

 The figures can be obtained with figures_execute.R.
 Note that the data are stored with time-dependent auto-created folder and file names.
-To get the figures, either the names or the R-script must be adapted to match eachother
+To get the figures, either the names or the R-script must be adapted to match eachother.

 Create the table for the analys of the Sachs et al. dataset (https://www.science.org/doi/full/10.1126/science.1105809): run cyto_analysis.R on commit https://github.com/cschultheiss/HOLS/tree/bd0b055f14d09aab7bf601aba5014cce26b450c5